 - Gear: Traktor Kontrol S2 MK3

-- Availability: Pre-orders now in the DJTT store (includes Chroma Caps)
+- Availability: NOW!
+(Orders yours in the DJTT store and get free Chroma Caps)

 - Release Date: October 18th

 A Focus On Portability

 What’s the main story with this new S2 release?
 I actually suspect it isn’t immediately obvious from the photos and videos, but Native Instruments will likely be putting the Kontrol S2 MK3 in the running for the best portable controller on the market.
 Here’s why: not only is it USB-powered, smaller and lighter than the Kontrol S2 MK2, but also has a still-to-be-revealed functionality: iOS compatibility.
 Take a look at the back of the new S2 MK3:

 Traktor DJ has never had a controller designed specifically for it, but the simple fact that there’s an iOS labeled USB port on the back of the unit makes it a really safe bet that a major Traktor DJ update is coming soon – and that the Kontrol S2 MK3 will be the controller to use with it.
 (Traktor DJ was last updated in June 2017)

 Most aspiring DJs already have a phone or iPad – so if NI can deliver a complete iOS DJ system with just this controller, they could easily bill this as one of the cheaper ways to get started DJing without a laptop.
 We don’t have any news of a Traktor DJ update yet, but there’s over a month before the in store date – let’s see what happens.

 Kontrol S2 MK3 vs MK2